 Sex discrimination prohibited by this Policy is defined as the exclusion from participation in, denial of benefits from, or subjection to unfavorable treatment in any University educational or employment-related program or activity on the basis of gender, sexual orientation, gender identity, or gender expression.

+B. SEXUAL EXPLOITATION:

+Taking non-consensual or abusive sexual advantage of another for one’s own advantage or benefit or to benefit a person other than the one being exploited.
+Examples of sexual exploitation include, but are not limited to:

+Causing or attempting to cause the incapacitation of another individual for sexual purposes;

+Electronically recording, videoing, photographing, or transmitting sexual sounds or images of another individual against that person’s will or without their consent;

+Allowing a third-party to observe sexual acts without all parties’ consent;

+Prostituting another individual;

+Exposing one’s genitals without consent for the purpose of sexual gratification;

+Intentionally exposing another’s genitals or intimate body parts without their consent;

+Engaging in voyeurism (e.g., watching private sexual activity without the consent of the participants or viewing another person’s intimate parts (including genitalia, breasts, or buttocks) in a place where that person would have a reasonable expectation of privacy);

+Possessing and/or disseminating child pornography; or

+Knowingly exposing another individual to a sexually transmitted disease/infection or HIV without their consent.

-SEXUAL HARASSMENT:
+C. SEXUAL HARASSMENT:

 Sexual harassment prohibited by this Policy is defined as conduct based on gender, sexual orientation, gender identity or gender expression, which may include acts of aggression, intimidation, or hostility, whether verbal or non-verbal, graphic, physical, or otherwise, even if the acts do not involve conduct of a sexual nature, that satisfy one or more of the following:

-A University employee makes submission to or rejection of unwelcome sexual conduct, either explicitly or implicitly, a term or condition of a person’s employment, academic standing, or participation in any University programs and/or activities or is used as the basis for University decisions affecting the individual (often referred to as “quid pro quo” harassment); or
+A University employee makes submission to or rejection of unwelcome sexual conduct, either explicitly or implicitly, as a term or condition of a person’s employment, academic standing, or participation in any University programs and/or activities or as the basis for University decisions affecting the individual (often referred to as “quid pro quo” harassment); or

 Unwelcome conduct based on sex, gender, sexual orientation, gender identity or gender expression that is determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University’s educational programs or activities or creates a hostile working environment; or